 On the road with medical and recovery professionals

 The need to reach out and help people where they are at – including those living on the street – is huge.
-In 2010, NightShift Street Ministries launched our first Care Bus to provide street-level nursing and counselling to vulnerable people in our community struggling with homelessness, poverty, addictions and mental illness.
-This community often faces insurmountable barriers to accessing basic health care.
+Since 2010, when NightShift Street Ministries launched our first Care Bus, we have been providing street-level nursing and crisis-intervention counselling to vulnerable people in our community who often face barriers to accessing basic health care.

-With the number of people living in poverty, suffering with addictions and mental health illnesses, continuing to increase, we are also seeing more opiate poisoning and desperation than ever before.
+With the number of people dealing with homelessness, poverty, addictions and social disconnection continuing to rise, we are also seeing more opiate poisoning and desperation than ever before.
 NightShift continues to be committed to help alleviate the suffering of our friends on the street.

 The Mobile Outreach Unit (MOU)

-The Mobile Outreach Unit is just that – a vehicle designed to deliver outreach care to people in need in a variety of locations.
-Launched during COVID in March 2021, this newly fabricated bus features two patient rooms, and an outreach space for clothing, care kits and more.
+The Mobile Outreach Unit is just that – a vehicle designed to deliver outreach care to people in need in different locations.
+Launched during COVID in March 2021, this newly fabricated bus features two patient rooms, and an outreach space for storing and distributing care kits and more.

-By offering free basic nursing and counselling from our MOU, along with outreach services, NightShift continues to remove barriers and bring dignity, health care and recovery options to people who need it most.
+By reaching out and offering access to free, basic nursing, support and referrals from our MOU, volunteer nurses, counsellors, drivers and hosts continue to remove barriers and bring dignity, health care and recovery options to people who need it most.

 “Bind up the broken-hearted…and set captives free.”
 Isaiah 61